oregonCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Certified marriage records also have official information, such as local or state file numbers.

 Oregon has different types of marriage records, including marriage licenses and certificates.
+These records are maintained by the appropriate department, such as the county clerk or town office, as official civil records.
 Oregon also issues certified copies of records of registered domestic partnerships.

 Marriage certificates are official documents that prove that a couple has been legally married.
-They are normally issued to the couple in Oregon after the marriage.
+These certificates are issued by the appropriate department, such as the county clerk or state vital records office, as official civil records.
+Marriage dates and other marriage information, including the names of the parties or spouses, are recorded on the certificate.
+The certificate is a written document that is officially recorded by the department, ensuring the marriage is properly documented in writing for legal and genealogical purposes.
 Oregon Vital Records issues married couples official certified copies of marriage certificates.
 The certificate is printed on special security paper with a state file number.
 It is usually available approximately one month from the date the marriage paperwork was submitted to the county office.

 • They must be 18 years old.
 17-year-olds may obtain a license with a signed consent form from either their parents or legal guardians, who must be present when the license is purchased